ericcastellar/Ericcastell/README.md

 - 📱 I have an anime page on instagram, click the profile link to check it out.

-- 📚 At the moment i'm learning project management, AWS and PHP, through courses.
+- 📚 At the moment, i'm learning project management, AWS and PHP, through courses.

 ## ⚙️ &nbsp;GitHub Stats